-Staring at your hair wondering why it doesn’t have more volume and look luscious.
+Staring at your hair you wonder why it doesn’t have more volume and look luscious.
 Pulling at your shirt so it’s no longer hugging your stomach.
 You say to yourself “Ugh, I look awful.
 Monday I need to get back on that diet and start going to the gym again.”

 You stay quiet at work and try not to draw any attention to yourself.
-At least once a week you question how you even got your job.
+At least once a week you question how you even got this job.
 Your boss asks you to take on a project that’s due Friday, “I’ll never get that done.
 He’s nuts to think I can get this stuff done.
 I don’t even know what I am doing”

-You find yourself looking deep into your computer screen.
+You find yourself staring deep into your computer screen.
 Not sure where to even start.
 This doesn’t surprise you.
 You can never make a decision and when you do it seems to always be the wrong decision.
 You can’t even decide where to have dinner most of the time without doubting if something else would be a better choice.

 Your weekend is now full of fear and anxiety about what could happen on Monday when you get back to work.